Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Statistical analysis

+Second, while focussing on the other more successful models, we see that the MGCG model matches on average the $\Lambda$CDM model's trend the best; however, it must be noted that to the present day ($z=0$), the OCG and GCG models were the closest to the rate at which the size of the universe expands as predicted by the $\Lambda$CDM model, while the MCG and MGCG models predicted that the Universe is expanding at a rate of about $\sim 25\%$ faster than the $\Lambda$CDM model.

+Third, we note that these four models, the specific solution to the ECG model and the $\Lambda$CDM model predict the transition period between the matter-dominated epoch and the accelerating epoch, is between $0.4 < z <0.8$, the ECG model being the closest to the value $z\sim 0.5$ found in the literature \cite{linder2001understanding, capozziello2019model}, just being outdone by the MCG model.
+Remember that this is based on our results from the MCMC simulations just to test the viability of these models, which can differ from the major experimental papers that constrains these parameters by combining various datasets.
+This is just to observe whether or not these models follow the accepted trends when tested with observational data.

-\subsection{Statistical analysis}
+\section{Statistical analysis}

-From a statistical analysis stand point, we can determine the small details that might have been missed in the visual comparisons to the $\Lambda$CDM model.
+From a statistical analysis point of view, we can determine the small details that could have been missed in the visual comparisons to the $\Lambda$CDM model.
 The statistical analysis test that we will be using is the Akaike information criterion (AIC) and Bayesian/Schwarz information criterion (BIC) selections.
 These information criteria evaluate the plausibility of an alternative model explaining the data compared to an ``accepted/true model".
-In our case the $\Lambda$CDM model will be considered as the ``true model".
-These selection take into account the best-fitting likelihood function values of the various models, but then also punishes the model based on the amount of free parameters it uses.
-The reason for this is due to the fact that with more free parameters, it is easier to manipulate a model into any shape you need, therefore making it easier to fit the model to any dataset.
-This means that a model that can explain the data to the same accuracy with less free parameters that can be manipulated, would be more likely to be statistically accepted than the models with lots of free parameters.
+In our case, the $\Lambda$CDM model will be considered as the ``true model".
+These selections take into account the best-fitting likelihood function values of the various models, but then also punish the model based on the number of free parameters it uses.
+The reason for this is that, with more free parameters, it is easier to manipulate a model into any shape you need, thus making it easier to fit the model to any dataset.
+This means that a model that can explain the data with the same accuracy with fewer free parameters that can be manipulated would be more likely to be statistically accepted than models with a lot of free parameters.
 The values for each model's AIC and BIC selections are calculated using the following equations: